-One of the hardest things in environmental statistics has been to test differences in group means when data are strongly skewed.
-Traditional t-tests and Analysis of Variance look for differences in means, but have low power when data are strongly skewed.
-Transformation to logarithms often addresses skewness, but the resulting tests on logs determine differences in geometric means, not testing for difference in means.
+One of the hardest things in environmental statistics has been to test differences in group means, and compute useful confidence intervals, when data are strongly skewed.
+Traditional t-tests and analysis of variance look for differences in means, but have low power when data are strongly skewed.
+Transformation to logarithms often addresses skewness, but the resulting tests on logs evaluate differences in geometric means, not means.
 Rank-based nonparametric tests look for differences in medians.
 What’s a scientist to do?

-Our Permutation Test course introduces and explains how permutation methods resolve this problem.
-Permutation alternatives to t-tests, Analysis of Variance, and regression allow inferences about the mean to be made without assuming normality, and without transforming variables.
+Our Permutation Test and Bootstrapping course introduces and explains how permutation and bootstrap methods resolve these problems.
+Permutation alternatives to t-tests, analysis of variance, and bootstrap confidence intervals allow inferences about the mean, and confidence intervals around the mean, to be made without assuming normality and without transforming variables.

 - What are the advantages of permutation tests over parametric tests?